 10 questions with DJ Ville

 Your favorite music style when DJing?

 When DJing the priority is that the music is highly danceable.
 It´s very difficult to name any favorite style.
 I like so many of them, and it depends on the mood of the moment.
 I like to be versatile as a DJ, and adapt to any situation.
 There are many different styles with great orchestras, and the question is just how to combine them together to keep the flow of the evening, and the floor crowded.

 Do you dance yourself?

-Which year did you start to DJ?
+When did you start to DJ?

-At the Beginning of 2015.
+At the beginning of 2015.

-What made you to start DJing?
+What made you start DJing?

 What is the main quality as a DJ from your point of view?